PersonalHouse/PersonalCloud/README.md

 # Personal Cloud
-You can visit the ## [Website](https://Personal.House/ "Website")
+## You can visit the [Website](https://Personal.House/ "Website") for more information

 Personal cloud connects personal devices together.
-Our aim is to provide a cloud to help users to access their data from **any device, any where**, and do **any operation**, with privacy, persistence, secure and convenience.
+Our aim is to provide a cloud to help users to access their data from **any device, any place**, and do **any operation**, with privacy, persistence, secure and convenience.

 ## Comparison with traditional clouds/cloud storage providers.
 Traditional clouds like aws/azure, are server side clouds.
 They are an enhancement to traditional enterprise servers like rack, tape library etc.  Personal cloud is the enhancement to personal computer/laptop/smartphone.